cta-observatory/cta-lstchain/docs/lstchain_api/datachecks/index.rst

 * :py:obj:`lstchain.scripts.lstchain_check_dl1`

-  The same script is run again, but now providing as input the subrun-wise datacheck files produced above (all those of a given run must be provided).
+  The same script is run again, but now providing as input the **subrun-wise datacheck files** produced earlier (all subruns of a given run must be provided).
 It also needs to know where the subrun-wise ``muons_LST-1.*.fits files`` (produced in the R0 to DL1 analysis step) which contain the muon ring information are stored ("MUONS_DIR"):

   .. code-block:: bash